christianquantumpix/domeExplorer/README.md

 # domeExplorer
-A simple 360° image application using Babylon.js, allowing for a network of panoramas to click through.
+A simple 360°- image click through application.
 Written in TypeScript and built with Webpack.
 ## Installation
 Install dendencies using "npm install":